 After performing our due diligence, the Flaviar team is ready to tell you… Yes!
 Totally!
 And we can help you get acquainted.

-Canadian Whisky has gotten a bad rap, and deservedly so.
-It was the preferred Spirit of disillusioned grandmothers and college-aged inebriates trying to seem fancy for many years.
-Household names in this category are known for two distinguishing qualities: they’re cheap and easy to mix.
-That is in large part thanks to their means of production.
+Canadian Whisky has gotten a bad rap in the past.
+That was due to a combination of reasons and circumstances, but mostly because the household names in this category were largly known for two distinguishing qualities: they were cheap and easy to mix.
+That was in large part thanks to their means of production.

-While producing regions like Scotland and the U.S. have put in place strict rules about how their Whisk(e)y can be made and marketed, Canada has taken a decidedly laissez-faire approach.
+Compared to producing regions like Scotland and the U.S. that have put in place strict rules about how their Whisk(e)y can be made and marketed, Canada has taken a decidedly laissez-faire approach in that area.

 What is Canadian Whisky?

-Many Canadian brands don’t even include a mash bill or age on the label.
 Canada's regulations specify only one rule for producing Canadian Whisky: it has to be mashed, distilled, and aged for at least three years in Canada.
+This means a lot of liquid can be called Canadian Whisky.

 How does Canadian Whisky taste like?